Goat Playground Ideas

 Size and Location

 The size of your goat playground depends on the number of goats in your herd and the size of the goats you raise.
-It should be spacious enough for them to run and jump but not too big that they can escape or get lost.
+It should be spacious enough for them to run and jump but not too big that they can fall or get hurt.

-The location of the playground will do best in a pasture area that is fenced in.
+The playground will be best located in a pasture area that is fenced in.
 You will want to also check to see if you have shade included to help keep your goats out of the sun in the hot summer weather.

 Kid-Safe Playground